CVE-2026-40196: CWE-708: Incorrect Ownership Assignment in sysadminsmedia homebox

 Technical Summary

-HomeBox, a home inventory and organization system, had a vulnerability (CWE-708) in versions before 0.25.0 where the defaultGroup ID was not cleared after a user was removed from a group.
-The web interface enforced access controls properly, but the API failed to validate the defaultGroup ID if the X-Tenant header was missing.
-This allowed users to bypass access controls and perform create, read, update, and delete operations on group collections they should no longer access.
-The vulnerability is addressed in version 0.25.0.
+HomeBox versions before 0.25.0 contain an incorrect ownership assignment vulnerability (CWE-708) where the defaultGroup ID persisted for a user after group access revocation.
+The web interface correctly blocked access, but the API failed to validate the defaultGroup ID when the X-Tenant header was missing, enabling the user to bypass access controls and perform create, read, update, and delete operations on the group's collections.
+This vulnerability is addressed in version 0.25.0.

 Potential Impact

-An attacker with at least limited privileges could exploit this vulnerability to bypass intended access controls via the API, gaining unauthorized full control (create, read, update, delete) over group collections.
-This leads to a high impact on confidentiality and integrity of data within the affected groups.
-Availability impact is not indicated.
-There are no known exploits in the wild as of the published date.
+An attacker with at least limited privileges could exploit this vulnerability to bypass intended access controls via the API and perform unauthorized full CRUD operations on group collections.
+This leads to high confidentiality and integrity impact, as sensitive group data could be accessed or modified without proper authorization.
+Availability impact is not affected.

 Mitigation Recommendations

 Upgrade HomeBox to version 0.25.0 or later, where this vulnerability has been fixed.
-Since the vendor advisory indicates the issue is resolved in this version, applying this official fix is the recommended remediation.
 Patch status is confirmed by the vendor's versioning information.
+No additional mitigations are indicated.

 CVE-2026-40196: CWE-708: Incorrect Ownership Assignment in sysadminsmedia homebox